-When it comes to pruning Hydrangeas, all are not created equal.
+When it comes to pruning Hydrangeas in Altanta, all are not created equal.
 Some flower on old wood (last year’s growth), some flower on new wood and some flower on either.
 One thing that most do have in common is that they don’t need be pruned at all except when they become too large for their surroundings.

 The first step in pruning Hydrangeas is knowing what you have.
 In most cases the specific cultivar isn’t that important.
 Most Hollies, for instance, can be pruned just about any time, whether it’s a Savannah, Foster, or Compacta.
 However, you risk losing your bright red berries if you prune a Nellie R. Stevens at the wrong time.

 Similarly, different Hydrangeas have to be pruned at different times to make sure you don’t cut off the maturing buds.
 When it comes to pruning Hydrangeas, there are two different categories: